Philip-Trettner/Philip-Trettner.github.io/README.md

 NOTE: the license only applies to the Jekyll template code, not to the blogging content.

-The template code has the same licence as the one provided by Ghost's team.
+The template code has the same license as the one provided by Ghost's team.
 See Casper's theme [license](GHOST.txt).

 Copyright (C) 2015-2018 - Released under the MIT License.